 There are many ways to get involved in the autism community.
-The Autism Society encourages its members and supporters to keep current on and active in ongoing advocacy issues regarding autism, stay abreast of the latest in autism-related news and issues through our online newsletter, ASA-Net, and make an effort to attend autism events and conferences in your area.
+The Autism Society encourages its members and supporters to keep current on and active in ongoing advocacy issues regarding autism, stay abreast of the latest in autism-related news and issues through our online newsletter, Autism Matters, and make an effort to attend autism events and conferences in your area.
 The benefits of being involved in the autism community are many—not the least of which is educating yourself about the most appropriate treatments and resources available to help your loved one on the spectrum.

 Reach Out to Your Local Affiliate

 The Autism Society’s affiliates provide a number of ways in which individuals and families can obtain support and share their experiences with others in their communities.
 Our affiliates are an obvious place to turn for encouragement, accurate information and education.
 Find an affiliate near you.

 Autism Matters is the Autism Society’s free monthly e-newsletter, with the latest updates on news, advocacy, research, education, conferences and resources.
 To receive Autism Matters, register here.

 The Autism Society’s history and mission are grounded in its grassroots efforts to empower individuals and families to educate and advocate for themselves and their loved ones.
 In addition, the Autism Society is active in the public policy arena and encourages our members to take action on important issues through Action Alerts on our website and in our online newsletter.

 The Autism Society’s Action Alerts will inform you of important national legislation, giving you a chance to make your voice heard by your congressperson.
 Click here to sign up.

 The Autism Society sponsors the largest gathering of people with autism, families and professionals at its annual National Conference & Exposition on Autism Spectrum Disorders.
 With over 200 sessions and 150 exhibitors, this event usually draws close to 2,000 people.
 For information about this year’s conference, visit our conference page.